Be encouraged – educated – empowered

 Independent adoptions are arranged through attorneys, facilitators, physicians, counseling centers or other entities.
 The birthmother gives physical custody to the adopting couple, while retaining legal guardianship until the adoption is finalized in court.
 With an independent adoption, the birth mother typically has 30 days until her relinquishment is final.
 Most independent adoptions offer limited openness, counseling and therapy for all members of the adoption triad (adoptee, birth parents, and adopted parents).

 Agency Adoptions are handled through licensed agencies, like our, that are regulated by the State of California.
 We are legally allowed to accept a birthmother’s relinquishment and become the child’s guardian until the adoption is finalized.
 The child is immediately placed with a family, chosen by the birth mother, who has already completed a home study.
 In agency adoptions, a birth mother has approximately ten days until her relinquishment is final.
 Once the relinquishment is acknowledged by the State, it becomes final.
-In addition, reputable adoption agencies will offer lifelong (affordable or free) counseling and therapy for all members of the adoption triad.
+In addition, reputable adoption agencies will offer lifelong (affordable or free) counseling or therapy for all members of the adoption triad.

-IPAS is dedicated to being there for you and your child with education and counseling that far surpasses any legal requirements.
+CCAS-IOP is dedicated to being there for you and your child with education and counseling that far surpasses any legal requirements.

 Yes.
 You are in charge of nearly every part of the adoption, including choosing your baby’s family.

 We have many loving families who are ready to become adoptive parents.
 Our waiting families have attended classes, had their homes inspected, went through interviews, cleared a background check, and much more to qualify to be possible parents to your child.
 We take the certification process very seriously, as do the waiting families.
 Once the process is completed we feel 100 percent confident that the families are safe, stable, caring and loving.

 You can learn more about some of our waiting families here.